djmtrlltc/djmtrlltc.github.io/index.md

 ### Markdown

-//Markdown is a lightweight and easy-to-use syntax for styling your writing.
+Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block